Blue Lights Digital Ltd. Privacy Notice

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.

-Personal data obtained through Blue Lights Digital Decypher is processed and deleted within four hours.
-Secure single use payment tokens are issued by Stripe, the payment service, for each transaction.
-If you want a receipt for the transaction then the email address provided is stored securely in Stripe with the record of the payment transaction.
+Where credit/debit card payment is taken via our website, we use Stripe as our payment service.
+Secure single use payment tokens are issued by Stripe for each transaction.
+If you would like a receipt for the transaction, then the email address provided is stored securely in Stripe with the record of the payment transaction.

 We currently only store or transfer your personal data in the UK or within the European Economic Area (the “EEA”).
 The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein.
 This means that your personal data will be fully protected under the GDPR or to equivalent standards by law.